bryanlabs/go-bryanlabs-dev/content/resume/markdown/resume.md

 Experience
 ----------

-**Owner @ Bryanlabs:** October 2018 - Present

-As a small business owner, I learned that I also love business.
-Here are some of those experiences:

-* Understanding US tax code has become a passion of mine.
-Simple things like, using form 2553 to elect scorp status to split income into a W2 and K1 to save on FICA.
-These IRS forms are very similar to the Technical RFC's I read and contributed to back when I was a PKI engineer in love with RFC 2560.
-I enjoy this legalistic aspect of both protocols, and the legal system.
-* I learned alot about investments too.
-The fact that one could use their scorp to adopt a solo 401K plan, then have that plan purchase an LLC, and then do self directed investing.
-Back in 2020 I created Self Directed 401K, IRA, HSA LLCs, and made crypto investments.
-* Being the manager of these 4 companies required that I learn how to do the book keeping too.
-I learned all about how use systems that manage payroll and books.
-I use Quick Books Online to manage 6 different sets of books.
-I put a lot of effort into creating clean simple to understand P&Ls, balance sheets, cash flows.
-* I have experience writing proposals, my company even won a grant this year from the ethereum foundation based on a proposal i submitted.

 **Defi Engineer @ Bryanlabs:** October 2020 - Present

 During my time at Bryanlabs, I also had a focus on using Defi:

 * I started off by learning about ethereum and it's need to migrate to proof of stake.
 Being technical I decided to become an ethereum2 validator.
 I participated in Medalla, Spadina, Zinken, and Pyrmont testnets.
-I also was part of the Serenity Launch and still am an active validaor. https://app.poap.xyz/scan/danb.eth
+I also was part of the Serenity Launch and still am an active validator. https://app.poap.xyz/scan/danb.eth
-* A college and me submitted and won a grant to the ethereum foundation for the eth-docker project. http://eth-docker.net/  https://github.com/eth2-educators/eth2-docker and we still actively develop it.
+* A college and I submitted and won a grant to the ethereum foundation for the eth-docker project. http://eth-docker.net/  https://github.com/eth2-educators/eth2-docker and we still actively develop it.
+* I helped design a chainlink Architecture for a college of mine who won 2nd place in the chainlink olympics.
-* On Ethereum I read white papers, and used many Dapps to include.
-AAVE, Uniswap,1inch catnip, synthetix, dYdX, opensea
+* I frequently read white papers, research Dapps,and engage with developer communities on Discord.
-* On Binance Smart Chain I used Pancake Swap, Venus, autofarm, pancakebunny, jetfuel finance, yeild watch, linear finance
-* I have run a Theta guardian node, and edge node
-* I have provided liquidity on several decentralized Exchanges, and participated in various farms.
-* I'v spent  a lot of time keeping up with the hype and trends too.
-Daily consumer of crypto banter, elliotrades, dan teaches crypto, altcoin daily, bankless.
+* I am experienced in Defi, Dexes, AMMs, Lending, Savings, and synthetics.
-* Lately I have been very interested in Cardano and am excited for their alonzo launch introducing smart contracts.
+* Lately I have been very interested in terra and other blockchains with plans to integrate into IBC.
-* I have done some work on chainlink as well.
-Mostly from an Architecture standpoint.
-A college of mine won 2nd place in the chainlink olympics, and consulted me to help design the AWS Architecture.

 **AWS Subject Matter Expert @ Bryanlabs:** October 2018 - Present During my time at Bryanlabs I also have been recognized by AWS as a subject matter expert in Devops.: